The Bankrate promise

 When you have multiple online accounts, keeping an eye on all of them can be extremely challenging and time-consuming.
 In such cases, purchasing a cyber identity theft protection service can be very beneficial.
 These services monitor your online activities and alert you of suspicious activity associated with your personal information.
 The most popular cyber protection services include:

-- Identity Guard: An identity theft protection service brought to you by IBM, Identity Guard scans the web for your personal information, gives you tools for safe browsing, and includes an anti-phishing mobile app to protect your phone as well.
-You can also monitor your credit activity through all three credit bureaus.
+- Identity Guard: An identity theft protection service brought to you by IBM, Identity Guard scans the web for your personal information, gives you tools for safe browsing, as well as $1 million in identity theft insurance.
+You can also monitor your credit activity through all three credit bureaus with its Total and Ultra plans.
 Cyber protection services can monitor your online activity and alert you of suspicious activity associated with your personal information.

 - TransUnion TrueIdentity: Part of the TransUnion’s credit bureau, this service offers protection for identity theft up to $25,000 free of charge.
 Users can also receive alerts for significant credit information changes reported to TransUnion, as well as unlimited access to updated TransUnion credit reports.
 Although the service is free, users who want more protection and information have to pay for the upgraded product, including monitoring your identity on the dark web, among other things.